List of prime ministers of Hyderabad State

 This article lists the prime ministers of the Hyderabad State.

 In 1919, Asaf Jah VII ordered the formation of the Executive Council of Hyderabad, presided by Sir Sayyid Ali Imam, and with eight other members, each in charge of one or more departments.
 The President of the Executive Council would also be the Prime Minister of Hyderabad.
-The position was abolished in 1948 when Indian Army invaded the Hyderabad State and merged it with the Union of India.
+The position was abolished in 1948 when the Indian Army invaded the Hyderabad State and merged it with the Union of India.